oavci1625/MemberList-Flutter/README.md

 Hipo.dart:
   This is a simple class which has two properties:
-    'position' is a string which has job position of the member 'yearsInHipo' is ab integer which has work experience of the member
+    'position' is a string which has job position of the member 'yearsInHipo' is an integer which has work experience of the member

 Member.dart:
   This is a relatively more complicated class.
 It has basic properties like name, age, location, etc.